SinisaVukmirovic/FIGMA-Landing-Page-Design/README.md

 #### While playing prototype, press R key to reload/restart the playing of prototype

 #### Form animating color chnge on links hover
-##### Instead of copying the entire frame to change state of single element for animation - copy jsut the elem, frame that elem, create interaction for while hovering - open overlay - manual - desolve
+##### Instead of copying the entire frame to change state of single element for animation - copy just the elem, frame that elem, create interaction for while hovering - open overlay - manual - desolve

 ####